Religion in pre-Islamic Arabia: Cult associations

 Meccan pilgrimages differed according to the rites of different cult associations, in which individuals and groups joined for religious purposes.
 The Ḥilla association performed the hajj in autumn season while the Ṭuls and Ḥums performed the umrah in spring.

 The Ḥums were the Quraysh, Banu Kinanah, Banu Khuza'a and Banu 'Amir.
 They did not perform the pilgrimage outside the zone of Mecca's haram, thus excluding Mount Arafat.
 They also developed certain dietary and cultural restrictions.
 According to Kitab al-Muhabbar, the Ḥilla denoted most of the Banu Tamim, Qays, Rabi`ah, Qūḍa'ah, Ansar, Khath'am, Bajīlah, Banu Bakr ibn Abd Manat, Hudhayl, Asad, Tayy and Bariq.
 The Ṭuls comprised the tribes of Yemen and Hadramaut, 'Akk, Ujayb and Īyād.
 The Basl recognised at least eight months of the calendar as holy.
-There was also another group which didn't recognize the sanctity of Mecca's haram or holy months, unlike the other four.
+There was also another group which did not recognize the sanctity of Mecca's haram or holy months, unlike the other four.

 Astrology and divination

-The ancient Arabs that inhabitated the Arabian Peninsula before the advent of Islam used to profess a widespread belief in fatalism (ḳadar) alongside a fearful consideration for the sky and the stars, which they held to be ultimately responsible for every phenomena that occurs on Earth and for the destiny of humankind.
+The ancient Arabs that inhabited the Arabian Peninsula before the advent of Islam used to profess a widespread belief in fatalism (ḳadar) alongside a fearful consideration for the sky and the stars, which they held to be ultimately responsible for every phenomenon that occurs on Earth and for the destiny of humankind.
 Accordingly, they shaped their entire lives in accordance with their interpretations of astral configurations and phenomena.

-In South Arabia, oracles were regarded as ms’l, or "a place of asking", and that deities interacted by hr’yhw ("making them see") a vision, a dream, or even direct interaction.
+Since South Arabia, oracles were regarded as ms’l, or "a place of asking", and that deities interacted by hr’yhw ("making them see") a vision, a dream, or even direct interaction.
 Otherwise deities interacted indirectly through a medium.

 There were three methods of chance-based divination attested in pre-Islamic Arabia; two of these methods, making marks in the sand or on rocks and throwing pebbles are poorly attested.
 The other method, the practice of randomly selecting an arrow with instructions, was widely attested and was common throughout Arabia.
 A simple form of this practice was reportedly performed before the image of Dhu'l-Khalasa by a certain man, sometimes said to be the Kindite poet Imru al-Qays according to al-Kalbi.
 A more elaborate form of the ritual was performed in before the image of Hubal.
 This form of divination was also attested in Palmyra, evidenced by an honorific inscription in the temple of al-Lat.